Clerk of Works

 Our Clerk of Works will inspect and report on all areas of construction to help maintain quality standards, identify costly defects and delays and reduce risk.

-Our overall objective is to protect the interests of the Employer, whilst ensuring works are carried out in accordance with the contract.
+Our overall objective is to protect the interests of the Employer throughout the construction process, whilst ensuring works are carried out in accordance with the contract.

-We will carry out regular visits to site throughout the construction period to the agreed frequency to inspect the works and provide a simple written report to update the Client on general progress as follows:
+We will carry out regular visits to site throughout the construction period to the agreed frequency to inspect the works and provide a written report.
+Our Clerk of Works have:

 Our team have a pro-active approach and work with the Contractor team to ensure the required quality is achieved.
 We believe in being open in our approach and working with the Contractor to agree a suitable quality of workmanship and set the benchmark early on, hence avoiding conflict later in the project due to differing aspirations.